 Whether it’s the hotels, the restaurants, the boat driver or anyone, people in Thailand are social and love interacting with others.
-That, and everything else that happened in Bangkok made our stay there a special one.
+That and everything else that happened in Bangkok made our stay there a special one.

-Without further ado, lets get into our trip!
+Without further ado, let’s get into our trip!

 Where to Stay in Bangkok, Thailand

 Bangkok is huge.
 Like New York huge, literally – both cities are home to around 8.5 million residents.
-Unlike New York however, Bangkok’s landmass isn’t limited by geography, so it feels like it goes on and on.
+Unlike New York, however, Bangkok’s landmass isn’t limited by geography, so it feels like it goes on and on.
 Because of this, Bangkok has some very large districts, many of which are good options to find a great hotel.

 Bangkok Hotels vary widely in luxury, style, services, and quality, and your choice depends largely on budget.
-Know that your money will go farther in Bangkok then most cities, of this magnitude, around the world.
+Know that your money will go farther in Bangkok than most cities, of this magnitude, around the world.

 So, to figure out where to stay, it all depends on what type of experience you want.
 We stayed in Sukhumvit due to its location, its balance between urbanity that is not overly cramped, and a nice blend of things to do.

 - Sukhumvit – This is the place to stay if you’re looking for a slice of culture, city, food, nightlife and luxury hotels.
-It is probably the most international district in Bangkok, where expats, globally recognized chefs, business people and a vibrant nightlife all meld together to exude a type of urbanity only Bangkok is capable of.
+It is probably the most international district in Bangkok, where ex-pats, globally recognized chefs, business people, and a vibrant nightlife all meld together to exude a type of urbanity only Bangkok is capable of.

-- Khao San – Khao San is a smaller area close to Chinatown, full of expats, nightlife, chic restaurants and markets.
+- Khao San – Khao San is a smaller area close to Chinatown, full of ex-pats, nightlife, chic restaurants, and markets.
 It’s a younger crowd of 20-somethings having a good time in Southeast Asia.

 - Chinatown – The largest Chinatown in the world offers visitors hectic markets intermixed throughout a chaotic sprawl of restaurants, bars, and shops.
 This Chinatown is not intended to be a tourist attraction, as it’s literally a huge Chinese district within Bangkok.

 - Siam – Close to Sukhumvit, Siam is closer to the river and has tons of restaurants and bars intermixed with hotels.
-This area has less street food, and is more geared towards tourists.
+This area has less street food and is more geared towards tourists.
 But both Sukhumvit and Siam are connected by the Sky Train.
 There are a ton of rooftop bars in this area.
 Siam is also the most ideal location to get to other districts in the city as it is basically in the middle of the city.

 - Riverside (Chao Phraya River) Area – This area is not connected on to the Sky Train which is unfortunate, but it is a wonderful area with some of the nicest hotels, and is close to many of the great sites such as The Palace and Wat Pho (will discuss later on in the blog post).
 It’s also close to Silom, which is a much lower energy district (relatively speaking) that has Lumphini Park, and other relaxing activities.

-There are other areas to stay in Bangkok, but these are the best due to the proximity of things to do and overall vibe of the district.
+There are other areas to stay in Bangkok, but these are the best due to the proximity of things to do and the overall vibe of the district.
 Bangkok has many sides, so staying in one of these districts will let you see multiple sides of this multifaceted city.